BMCV/segmetrics/README.rst

 .. image:: https://readthedocs.org/projects/segmetrics/badge/?version=latest
     :target: https://segmetrics.readthedocs.io/en/latest/?badge=latest

-The goal of this package is to provide a low-threshold and standardized way of evaluating the performance of segmentation methods in biomedical image analysis and beyond, and to fasciliate the comparison of different methods.
-This package currently only supports 2-D image data, which may be extended to 3-D in the future.
+The goal of this package is to provide easy-to-use tools for evaluation of the performance of segmentation methods in biomedical image analysis and beyond, and to fasciliate the comparison of different methods by providing standardized implementations.
+This package currently only supports 2-D image data.

 The documentation is available here: https://segmetrics.readthedocs.io